An Overview of Lake Tahoe Shoreline Neighborhoods

 Let's look at some of the popular Lake Tahoe neighborhoods that include lakefront properties.

-The Tahoe lakefront properties at Incline Village are highly sought after.
+Properties on and near the lake at Incline Village are highly sought after.
 This is partly because Nevada is more tax-friendly than California.

 Just to the west of Incline Village is Crystal Bay.
 Like Incline Village, the fact that it is in Nevada has financial appeal.